Quick Answer: How Much Water Should You Drink on Ozempic?

 Expert consensus on managing GLP-1 GI side effects

-40–70% of GLP-1 users experience GI side effects.
-Recommends hydration monitoring, generous fluid intake during episodes, and flexible dose escalation.
+40-70% of GLP-1 users experience GI side effects.
+Recommends attention to hydration, generous fluid intake during episodes, and flexible dose escalation.
 Specific guidance on oral rehydration during diarrhea.

 Gorgojo-Martinez et al. • J Clin Med 2022 • PubMed 36614945